OfficeDev/office-js-docs-pr/docs/excel/custom-functions-dialog.md

 ## Dialog API example

-In the following code sample, the function `getTokenViaDialog` uses the Dialog API’s `displayWebDialog` function to display a dialog.
+In the following code sample, the function `getTokenViaDialog` uses the `Dialog` API’s `displayWebDialogOptions` function to display a dialog.

 ```js
 /**